RedBirdOBX/City-Info-API-Demo/README.md

 **Xml**
 ![](https://github.com/RedBirdOBX/City-Info-API-Demo/blob/add-swashbuckle/Images/xml-content-type.PNG)

-If you provide a content media type in the request, it will, by design, give you a `406 Not Acceptable` response.
+If you provide an **unsupported** media type in the request, it will, by design, give you a `406 Not Acceptable` response.
 ![](https://github.com/RedBirdOBX/City-Info-API-Demo/blob/add-swashbuckle/Images/not-acceptable-error.PNG)